ckartchner/ckartchner/README.md

 - :rocket: Open source contributor - Currently looking to get more involved in open source software development focused on understanding how a diverse range of projects are getting things done
 - :school: Computer science graduate - Earned a master's in computer science from Georgia Tech
 - :tophat: Professional developer - If you want to know more about the professional side of my life, checkout [my LinkedIn page](https://www.linkedin.com/in/carlin-kartchner/)
-- ⚡ Fun fact - I like making maps of caves

 <!--
 **ckartchner/ckartchner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.